JedidiahPepple/JayJay-OG/README.md

 ---

-### 👋 Welcome to My Domain
+### 👋 Welcome to My Domain :P

 - 🔧 I love building software that makes an impact and simplifies processes.
 - 🎮 Game dev, app dev, web dev — I do it all baby ;).
 - 🌍 Always exploring new tech and frameworks.
-- 🧠 Open to learning new things.
+- Open to learning new things.

 ---